 - Apply for regional licenses if required.
 (Brazil, Malaysia, and the EU—to name a few—require separate licenses.)

 - Onboard and underwrite each sub-merchant: Verify the identity, business model, and owner information for each sub-merchant.
-Set up payments processing for sub-merchants.
+Set up payment processing for sub-merchants.